Biharinath: Tourism

-Biharinath offers a pollution-free green surroundings where water is panacea.
+Biharinath offers pollution-free green surroundings where water is a panacea.
 This place has hills, dense forests with abundant flora and fauna, spring, water bodies, Damodar River, and a renowned Shiva temple.
 Susunia hill, Joychandi Pahar, Garh Panchkot, Baranti, Panchet Dam, and Maithon Dam are all located at short distances.
 Government of West Bengal has already taken a 150 crore mega tourism project for Biharinath.